When does IV identification not restrict outcomes?

-The setup of NPS is similar to that of this paper, but they focus on the identification of (unconditional) moments of latent heterogeneity in general rather than outcome-agnostic identification of conditional moments of outcomes in particular.
-This narrower focus allows me to show that identification of conditional expectations of potential outcomes requires restrictions on selection that allow for an analog of Eq. \eqref{eq:mainthmsummary} to hold, which in turn yields the simple geometric characterization of identification when it is required to be outcome-agnostic.
+NPS begin with an IV setup that is similar to that of this paper, but consider the identification of unconditional moments of latent heterogeneity in general rather than focusing on moments of potential outcomes that condition on selection.
+The conditions for identification of ``conditional'' and ``unconditional'' versions of such moments are not equivalent in general, but my Theorem \ref{thm:necc} establishes that they are when the former is outcome-nonrestrictive.
+In Appendix \ref{sec:nps} I show that while my Theorem \ref{thm:suff} can be obtained as a corollary to results found in NPS, the same is not true of Theorem \ref{thm:necc}.
+Without Theorem \ref{thm:necc}, we would lack a guarantee that the search for outcome-nonrestrictive identified local average treatment effects executed in this paper is exhaustive.